-$\mathsf{SinsemillaShortCommit}r(D,M) := \mathsf{Extract}{\mathbb{P}}^{\perp} \big( \mathsf{SinsemillaCommit}r(D,M) \big).$
+SinsemillaShortCommitr $(D, M) := \text{Extract}{\mathbb{P}}^{\perp}(\text{SinsemillaCommit}{r}(D, M)).$

-See [Zcash-Orchard, section TODO] for rationale and efficient circuit implementation of this function.
+See [Zcash-Orchard, section 3.7.1.2] for rationale and efficient circuit implementation of this function.

-The probability of the incomplete addition returning $\perp$ is insignificant (and such a case would yield a nontrivial discrete logarithm relation unless r = 0).
+The probability of SinsemillaHashToPoint returning $\perp$ is insignificant (and would yield a nontrivial discrete logarithm relation).
 The binding property of SinsemillaCommit follows from collision resistance of SinsemillaHashToPoint proven in Theorem 5.4.3 on p.
-78, given that GroupHashP( $D \parallel$ "-r", "") is independent of any of the bases used in SinsemillaHashToPoint.
+80, given that GroupHashP( $D \parallel ''-r", ""$ ) is independent of any of the bases used in SinsemillaHashToPoint.
 The binding property of SinsemillaShortCommit can be proven by a similar argument to that used for SinsemillaHash.

-SinsemillaCommit is statistically hiding because the output distribution is statistically indistinguishable from a random point in $\mathbb{P}^$ , given that r is a uniformly random scalar on [0, q).
-It follows that SinsemillaShortCommit is also statistically hiding, since hiding cannot be affected by applying any fixed function to the output of SinsemillaCommit.
+Provided that SinsemillaHashToPoint does not return $\perp$ , SinsemillaCommit is perfectly hiding because the output distribution is perfectly indistinguishable from a random point in $\mathbb{P}$ , given that r is a uniformly random scalar on [0,q).
+It follows that SinsemillaShortCommit is also perfectly hiding under the same condition, since hiding cannot be affected by applying any fixed function to the output of SinsemillaCommit.

-The commitment scheme NoteCommitOrchard specified in §4.1.8 'Commitment' on p.
+The note commitment scheme NoteCommitOrchard specified in § 4.1.8 'Commitment' on p.
 28 is instantiated as follows using SinsemillaCommit: